-We have not generated significant profits or revenues in the periods covered by its financial statements included herein, and, as a result, has only a very limited operating history upon which its business and future prospects may be evaluated.
+We have not generated significant profits or revenues in the periods covered by our financial statements included herein, and, as a result, have only a very limited operating history upon which its business and future prospects may be evaluated.

-Although the Company expects to generate some revenues from its subsidiaries, the subsidiaries will only start generating revenues in future periods and accordingly, we are therefore expected to remain subject to many of the risks common to early-stage enterprises for the foreseeable future, including challenges related to laws, regulations, licensing, integrating and retaining qualified employees; making effective use of limited resources; achieving market acceptance of existing and future solutions; competing against companies with greater financial and technical resources; acquiring and retaining customers; and developing new solutions.
+Although the Company expects to generate substantial revenues from its subsidiaries, the subsidiaries have only recently started generating revenues and accordingly, we are therefore expected to remain subject to many of the risks common to early-stage enterprises for the foreseeable future, including challenges related to laws, regulations, licensing, integrating and retaining qualified employees; making effective use of limited resources; achieving market acceptance of existing and future solutions; competing against companies with greater financial and technical resources; acquiring and retaining customers; and developing new solutions.
 There is no assurance that the Company will be successful in achieving a return on shareholders' investment and the likelihood of success must be considered in light of the early stage of operations.

-Our acquisition of Oasis is subject to regulatory approval in Nevada.
+Our acquisition of Oasis Cannabis is subject to regulatory approval in Nevada.

 The Oasis Acquisition must be approved by Nevada regulatory authorities.
 Although we have no reason to believe it will not receive the requisite approval, since there is no pre-approval process, there is a possibility that such approval may not be received.
-As such, the funds paid in satisfaction of the closing consideration may have been partially or wholly disbursed by Alternative Solutions by the time the Company makes a claim for their return.
-Any combination of the failure to complete the Oasis Acquisition or have the closing consideration partially or wholly refunded could have a material adverse effect on the Company.
+As such, the funds paid in satisfaction of the Closing Consideration may have been partially or wholly disbursed by the prior owners of Alternative Solutions by the time the Company makes a claim for their return.
+Any combination of the failure to complete the Oasis Acquisition or have the Closing Consideration partially or wholly refunded could have a material adverse effect on the Company.